projectcalico/calico/security/namespace-policy.md

 ---
-title: Use namespace rule in policy
+title: Use namespace rules in policy
 description: Use namespaces and namespaceSelectors in Calico network policy to group or separate resources.
 Use network policies to allow or deny traffic to/from pods that belong to specific namespaces.
 ---